PrefectHQ/prefect-aws/docs/index.md

     prefect block register -m prefect_aws
     ```

-### Using Prefect with Amazon ECS
+### Using Prefect with AWS ECS

-`prefect_aws` allows you to interact with Amazon ECS Tasks with Prefect flows.
+`prefect_aws` allows you to interact with AWS ECS Tasks with Prefect flows.

 The snippets below show how you can use `prefect_aws` to run a task on ECS.
 It uses the `ECSTask` block as [Prefect infrastructure](https://docs.prefect.io/concepts/infrastructure/) or simply within a flow.